AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 1. In the **Location Details** tab, enter the following information into the fields:

     * **Name**: Yosemite National Park
-    * **Description**: Yosemite National Park is in California’s Sierra Nevada mountains.
-It’s famous for its gorgeous waterfalls, giant sequoia trees, and iconic views of El Capitan and Half Dome cliffs.
+    * **Description**: Yosemite National Park is in California's Sierra Nevada mountains.
+It's famous for its gorgeous waterfalls, giant sequoia trees, and iconic views of El Capitan and Half Dome cliffs.
 Hiking and camping are the best ways to experience Yosemite.
 Numerous trails provide endless opportunities for adventure and exploration.

-1. From the **Contact Info** field, create a new Content Fragment based on the Contact Info model and title it "Yosemite National Park Contact Info".
-Follow the same process as outlined in the previous section on [creating a new fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:
+1. From the **Contact Info** field, create a Content Fragment based on the Contact Info model and title it "Yosemite National Park Contact Info".
+Follow the same process as outlined in the previous section on [creating a fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:

     * **Phone**: 209-999-0000
     * **Email**: yosemite@wknd.com

 1. From the **Location Image** field, browse to **Adventures** > **Locations** > **Yosemite National Park** > **yosemite-national-park.jpeg** to create a path to the image.

-    Remember that in the previous chapter you configured the image validation, so the Location image's dimensions must be less than 2560 x 1800, and its file size must be less than 3 MB.
+    Remember, in the previous chapter that you configured the image validation, so the Location image's dimensions must be less than 2560 x 1800, and its file size must be less than 3 MB.

 1. With all information added, the **Location Details** tab now looks like this:

     ![Location Details tab completed](assets/author-content-fragments/location-details-tab-completed.png)

 1. Navigate into the **Location Address** tab.
-From the **Address** field, create a new Content Fragment titled "Yosemite National Park Address" using the Address Content Fragment Model that you created in the previous chapter.
-Follow the same process as outlined in the section on [creating a new fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:
+From the **Address** field, create a Content Fragment titled "Yosemite National Park Address" using the Address Content Fragment Model that you created in the previous chapter.
+Follow the same process as outlined in the section on [creating a fragment reference from the editor](#fragment-reference-from-editor) and enter the following data into the fields:

     * **Street Address**: 9010 Curry Village Drive
     * **City**: Yosemite Valley